 Web Interface

-The 3D web interface is the primary user interface for Cloud-RF.
+The 3D web interface is the primary user interface for CloudRF.
 This interface is compatible with desktops, laptops, tablets and even mobile phones.

 The interface supports Android, Linux, Mac/OSX and Windows and works best with Google Chrome.